hwmhht/hht204806/Lesson-1:-Bresenham’s-Line-Drawing-Algorithm.md

 # First attempt
 The goal of the first lesson is to render the wire mesh.
 To do this, we should learn how to draw line segments.
 We can simply read what Bresenham’s line algorithm is, but let’s write code ourselves.
 How does the simplest code that draws a line segment between (x0, y0) and (x1, y1) points look like?
-Apparently, something like this :
+Apparently, something like this:

 ```C++
 void line(int x0, int y0, int x1, int y1, TGAImage &image, TGAColor color) {